traderabba/Crypto-Volume-Analysis-Toolkit/README.md

 # Strategy Behind the Toolkit

-# Contribute

-This project is released under the MIT License, which means anyone is free to use it, modify it, and build on it.
-If you’d like to contribute—whether it’s improving the code, fixing a bug, adding new analysis features, or suggesting better data sources—you’re welcome to take part.

-You can open an issue, submit a pull request, or share ideas for future updates.

-Contributions of any size are appreciated, and all submitted work will remain under the same MIT License to keep the project open and accessible for everyone.

 # Disclaimer

 This toolkit is for research and educational purposes only.
 It does not, in any way, provide financial advice, trading signals, or investment recommendations.

-Crypto markets are volatile—always do your own research and make your own decisions.
+# Contribute

+MIT licensed — use, modify, or build freely.
+Contribute via issues, PRs, or feature suggestions.
+All contributions stay MIT.